open-infra-learning/Awesome-Flyte/en/Flyte-Overview.md

 ## Flyte Features

-This section describe some highlight Flyte features.
-We will have more articles diving into more details in each topic and we will do the brief overview in this article.
+This section highlights key Flyte features with brief overviews.
+Detailed articles covering each topic will be published in future articles.

 - Output Caching
     - Flyte automatically saves task results.
 When the same task runs again with identical